joshcough/HaskellStarter/README.md

 ## Further Reading

-Here is a bunch of links (in no particular order) that I found useful in creating this project, and for Haskell development in general.
+Here's a bunch of links (in no particular order) that I found useful in creating this project, and for Haskell development in general.

 Hoogle:
 * http://www.haskell.org/hoogle/ (This is probably the most important link, for me.)